wojcik-mariusz/website-status-checker/README.md

 </details>

 ## Setup
-To run this project use the following command:
+To run this project make file websites.txt with websites url name to checking.
+Url must be named as for example google.com.
+After this, use the following command:
 ```
 $ python main.py
+or
+$ python3 main.py

 ```